therealseanwallace/jetNextFrontend/README.md

 The crawler filters out education tenders and processes them into an object containing only the info we need for the front end.
 It then saves the tenders to MongoDB using Mongoose.
 At this time, this is the only piece of code from the old project which is running in production!

-- A Next.JS frontend app hosted with Vercel which uses getServerSideProps to render the page server-side with some cachine using Cloudflare's free tier to reduce load on the server.
+- A Next.JS frontend app hosted with Vercel which uses getServerSideProps to render the page server-side with some caching using Cloudflare's free tier to reduce load on the server.

 - ~~A Node.JS/Express app which presents a RESTful API with a single GET route which the client can use to get tenders from the database.~~ This is now deprecated.
 The code is in the old [repo](https://github.com/therealseanwallace/freeEducationTenders) for posterity, but I'm instead using Next.JS' getServerSideProps to fetch data directly from MongoDB using Mongoose.